HDG Dictionaries for e-readers (Koreader, Kindle, Aard, maybe more?)

 Technical deets: The pyglossary manual says "Use StarDict (Merge Syns) plugin (instead of this one) to create glossaries for using in sdcv or KOReader" but this doesn't appear to work right.
 Regular StarDict format seems to work perfectly fine.
 I have no idea why, but it all works so whatever.

-This can only be done over USB, just drop the HDG Glossary.mobi and Xenodrug Classes.mobi folders from output/kindle onto your Kindle.
+This can only be done over USB, just drop the HDG Glossary.mobi and Xenodrug Classes.mobi folders from output/kindle onto your Kindle in the documents/dictionaries folder.

 If you run into problems I can't help you, since I don't have a Kindle myself.
 But maybe another sophont with a Kindle can?
 We're a community, we can help each other out.